 Team members pay their own way, and every year, 10 percent of the Love Offering goes to help offset the cost for first-time participants.
 Scholarships awarded range from $100-$400 per application.

-In addition to the Love Offering, congregations can collect supplies and make kits for the Midwest Mission Distribution Center (MMDC) and for United Methodist Committee on Relief (UMCOR).
+In addition to the Love Offering, congregations can collect supplies and make any kits requested on either the Midwest Mission Distribution Center (MMDC) or United Methodist Committee on Relief (UMCOR) websites.
+MMDC is also requesting folding walkers, crutches, canes, wheelchairs, knee scooters, sewing machines (electric in good condition or treadle) and gently used/new non-electric tools (i.e. rakes, brooms, and shovels).

-There will be a trailer at Annual Conference ready to be filled up with donated kits.
-It is helpful if supplies are boxed up with the donating church’s name and address marked on it, as well as whether the box should go to MMDC or UMCOR Sager Brown Depot.
+There will be a truck at Annual Conference on May 31 and June 1 ready to be filled with donations.
+It is helpful if supplies and kits are boxed up with the donating church’s name and address marked, as well as whether the box should go to MMDC or UMCOR.

 Questions: Contact Rev. Lyndy Zabel lyndy.zabel@minnesotaumc.org / (952) 465-2140